 There are hundreds of off-road routes in Greece.
 Here are some of the most impressive and less well-known:

 1. Crossing the Agrafa mountains: Majestic mountains loom over you as you drive along the Agrafiotis River in a region with fewer than 10km of tarmac.
-The mountain passes, such as Tria Synora between Petrilia and Trovato, are particularly difficult in winter and the entire road network in the Agrafa requires a vehicle with high clearance, heavy-duty tyres and a driver both brave and talented.
+The mountain passes, such as Tria Synora, between Petrilia and Trovato, are particularly difficult in winter and the entire road network in the Agrafa requires a vehicle with high clearance, heavy-duty tyres and a driver both brave and talented.

-2. Verdant Parnon: One of the best routes on this mountain starts from the heart of Parnon, at Kosmas, and heads towards Prastos, passing through villages engulfed by fir trees and forgotten by time, where you can explore the history and culture of the region..
+2. Verdant Parnon: One of the best routes on this mountain starts from the heart of Parnon, at Kosmas, and heads towards Prastos, passing through villages engulfed by fir trees and forgotten by time, where you can explore the history and culture of the region.

 3. Evrytania from above: Sela - Fithakia - Ag Vlaherna: Discover charming and isolated stone villages flanked by rushing streams and a stunning lake playing hide and seek throughout the drive.
-This is the alternative Evrytania, far from the crowded ski centres and urbanised towns.
+This is the alternative Evrytania, far from the popular ski centres and urbanised towns.

-4. Asterousia, Crete: Ahentrias - Maridaki - Ethia: an attractive circular 30km route in the eastern part of the Asterousia range.
+4. Asterousia, Crete: Ahentrias - Maridaki - Ethia: An attractive circular 30km route in the eastern part of the Asterousia range.
 It is relatively easy, in the summer and early autumn at least, though the locals may tell you differently.
 At the highest parts of the drive, the views of the mountain and the sea far below are so stunning you may think you’re flying!

-Extreme sports: Rally racing in Greece
+Rally racing in Greece

-Thousands of Greeks and foreign visitors scramble to watch even a single special stage in the hope of catching a glimpse of their favorites among the world’s best drivers as they roar by, ascending steep rocky hills and taking hairpin bends at what seem like impossible speeds.
+Thousands of Greeks and foreign visitors scramble to watch even a single special stage in the hope of catching a glimpse of their favourites among the world’s best drivers as they roar by, ascending steep rocky hills and taking hairpin bends at what seem like impossible speeds.
 The spectacle of the cars pushing the limits of what is humanly and mechanically feasible is truly impressive and, of course, a great excuse for an excursion.

-Other motor races in Greece (Paladio, Mavro Rodou etc) are mostly local in character, led by the annual rally of the Thessaloniki International Exhibition which garners some participation from the Balkans..
+Other motor races in Greece (Paladio, Mavro Rodou etc) are mostly local in character, led by the annual rally of the Thessaloniki International Exhibition which garners some participation from the Balkans.

 Apart from rally racing, Greece hosts some tarmac ascents (Ritsonas, Portarias etc) and some speed racing at the small circuits of Serres and Megara and at Tripoli Air Base.

-Extreme sports: Skydiving in Greece
+Skydiving in Greece